souldern/souldern.github.io/home/events/summer-2020/index.md

 ## Prizes

-Adults: £10 voucher to be spent at The Fox inn.
+Adults: £10 voucher to be spent at The Fox Inn.

 Juniors: receive £5 cash.